MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 It allows customers to deploy resources into application landing zones using Terraform, as well as providing a mechanism to deploy subscriptions.
 This approach can also deploy the Azure landing zones conceptual architecture, it does so by implementing the Azure landing zones Terraform module.

-The diagram below illustrates the coverage of the two approaches:
+The following diagram illustrates the coverage of the two approaches:

 ![Terraform module comparison](media/tf-module-compare.png)

 ## Selecting the right approach for Terraform

-The recommended approach is to use the [ALZ Terraform module][alz-tf-mod], it is consumed like a conventional Terraform module and can be incorporated into new or existing Terraform IaC automation.
+The recommended approach is to use the [ALZ Terraform module][alz-tf-mod], it's consumed like a conventional Terraform module and can be incorporated into new or existing Terraform IaC automation.

-If your organisation wants to manage both platform and application resources using centralized automation, or has complex infrastructrue architectures not supported by the ALZ Terraform module, then [CAF Terraform landing zones][caf-terraform-landingzones] should be considered.
+If your organization wants to manage both platform and application resources using centralized automation, or has complex infrastructrue architectures not supported by the ALZ Terraform module, then [CAF Terraform landing zones][caf-terraform-landingzones] should be considered.

 > [!NOTE]
 > You should be aware that the [CAF Terraform landing zones][caf-terraform-landingzones] approach is abstracted from Terraform's normal [HCL][terraform_language_syntax] language.